alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 manipulate text than you could with a mouse and keyboard.

 Most modern IDEs like VS Code have VIM emulators which let us use both VIM commands and the mouse as we see fit.
-This hour we're going to learn VIM navigation and text manimulation that speeds up common coding tasks.This hour we're going to learn VIM navigation and text manipulation that speeds up common coding tasks.
+This hour we're going to learn how to move around our code with VIM.
 Everything we do we will do inside VS Code (or your preferred IDE, as long as it has a VIM emulator extension).

 ## Part 1: go home to INSERT mode
 ### Instruction: Normal vs Insert Mode